-In above form (the one you get by clicking on RTP main menu entry), you set up voice transport features.
+In this form that you get by the RTP main menu entry, you can set up the voice transport features.

-Rtpstart and RtpEnd

 Rtpstart and Rtpend define the RTP port range reserved for RTP traffic.

 4 UDP ports are reserved for each concurrent call, thus you can do your math on the RTP range extension required in your configuration, multiplying the number of foreseen concurrent calls by 4.